 Should a student fail to meet any of the criteria listed above, he/she will be notified, in writing, about being placed on probation.
 Students placed on probation will be given specific conditions, which must be met to remove their probationary status.
-An ATS on probation will be given one semester to rectify any deficiencies.
-Students who incur more than one cause for probation in the same semester OR who incur an additional violation while on probation may be recommended for disenrollment from the ATP.
+An ATS on probation will be given one semester to rectify any deficiencies, with the exception of the exit examinations (see below).
+Students who incur more than one cause for probation in the same semester or who incur an additional violation while on probation may be recommended for disenrollment from the ATP.